 Crazy Quilt: Oh, quite!
 Here, let me help you up.

-Cinnamon Bear: Thank you, Crazy.
+Cinnamon Bear: There.
+Thank you, Crazy.
 You know, sometimes you’re a good dragon.
 But only sometimes, mind you, only sometimes.

 Judy: Have you got the silver star, alright, Jimmy?